Terback/EIM-Invoice-Generator/README.md

 1. Enter customer information
 2. Add invoice items (name, quantity, price)
+3. Adding shipment if needed
-3. Review calculated totals
+4. Review calculated totals
+5. implement tax if required (for example BC has 5% GST and 7% PST)
-4. Click “Generate PDF”
+6. Click “Generate PDF”
-5. Download and send
+7. Download and send

 The entire workflow is designed to be completed in seconds.